josephmate/OdinCodeBrowser/README.md

 since it is really difficult for reader to change the styles.
 In order for someone to change the style, they will need to install a plugin for their brorwser and override odin's css styles.
+Maybe in the future there will be some javascript to select from a list of styles that writes to your browser's local storage.

 # Future Work